 As the Batu Caves are a religious site, it’s important to dress modestly.
 Avoid wearing shorts or sleeveless tops, and consider covering your shoulders and knees out of respect.
 You will be searched when you first arrive and made to rent clothing if you’re not dressed appropriately.
 I believe this cost MYR 10 to rent.
 I’d highly recommend wearing something floating and light coloured…I really suffered with my outfit choice and left early due to the heat.

-How Many Steps does the Batu Caves have?
+How many steps does the Batu Caves have?

 272 steps!

-Visiting the Batu Caves was an incredible experience that combined natural beauty, cultural heritage, and spiritual significance.
-Whether you’re a curious traveler or a devout Hindu, these ancient caves are sure to leave a lasting impression on you.
-Just remember to come prepared, be respectful, and embrace the unique atmosphere of this remarkable Malaysian attraction.
+Visiting the Batu Caves was an incredible experience that combined natural beauty, cultural heritage and spiritual learnings.
+Whether you’re a curious traveler like myself, or a devout Hindu, these ancient caves will leave a lasting impression on you.
+Just remember to come prepared, be respectful and embrace the unique atmosphere of this Malaysian attraction.
+Check out the official Malaysia Tourism Site for more information.